Robust Detection of Planted Subgraphs in Semi-Random Models: Main Results

 While the detection algorithm $\psi_{\calC_{\Gamma'}}$ is general and achieves strong non-trivial guarantees for arbitrary planted subgraph $\Gamma$, its performance does not match that of the simpler count and maximum degree tests in \eqref{eqn:countstat}--\eqref{eqn:degstat} (and in particular \eqref{eqn:condCountMaxDeg}), which are known to be \emph{computationally optimal} in the vanilla random model.
 This discrepancy/gap is not coincidental: Theorem~\ref{thm:sublogImp} shows that certain subgraphs—such as the star—are undetectable in the semi-random setting.
 In contrast, the maximum degree test succeeds in the vanilla model as soon as the star's maximum degree (i.e., its number of vertices minus one) exceeds $\sqrt{n\log n}$.
 Therefore, if $\psi_{\calC_{\Gamma'}}$—or any algorithm—were to match the performance of the maximum degree test in full generality, it would contradict the impossibility result of Theorem~\ref{thm:sublogImp}.
 This highlights the possibility of an inherent computational barrier in the semi-random model that does not exist in the purely random case.
 To appreciate Theorem~\ref{th:advCON0}, let us provide a few concrete examples. \begin{example}[Clique] Consider the case where $\Gamma$ is clique, i.e., a complete graph on $|v(\Gamma)|$ vertices.
 The adjacency matrix of $\Gamma$ in this case has all off-diagonal entries equal to unity and diagonal entries equal to zero.
 The eigenvalues of the adjacency matrix of $\Gamma$ are well-known:

 Therefore, the nuclear norm is given by,

 Accordingly, since $|e(\Gamma)| = \binom{|v(\Gamma)|}{2}$ Theorem~\ref{th:advCON0} with $\Gamma'=\Gamma$, implies that $\psi_{\calC_{\Gamma}}$ achieves robust strong detection provided that $|v(\Gamma)|\geq C\sqrt{n}$, for some $C>0$.
-This coincides with the performance of state-of-the-art detection algorithms in the planted clique problem without adversaries, and mirrors the performance of the count test discussed above. \end{example} \begin{example}[Complete bipartite] Consider the case where $\Gamma$ is a complete bipartite with partitions of size $k_{\s{L}}$ and $k_{\s{R}}$.
+This coincides with the performance of state-of-the-art detection algorithms in the planted clique problem without adversaries, e.g., \cite{alon1998finding,montanari2015finding}. \end{example} \begin{example}[Complete bipartite] Consider the case where $\Gamma$ is a complete bipartite with partitions of size $k_{\s{L}}$ and $k_{\s{R}}$.
 The adjacency matrix of $\Gamma$ has the block structure:

 The eigenvalues of this matrix are:

 Hence, the nuclear norm is: